liang-wu-1985/Migrate_Tensorflow_Code_To_AWS/README.md

 For tokenizer, I used Sudachi rather than most popular Japansese Tokenizer Mecab. (https://github.com/WorksApplications/SudachiPy)

 The most advantage I can take is Sudachi has a feature called normalize can can help me normalize differen words which has same meaning.

+Such as 分かる、わかる、分った、判る、解る, they have different appearances but has same meaning.